Kamala Harris running mate Tim Walz's accomplishments, setbacks during his time as Minnesota governor

 Following the end of the state trooper case in June 2024, Moriarty accused Walz of unfair treatment due to her gender and sexuality, as she is the first openly LGBTQIA+ Hennepin County attorney, pointing to the lack of criticism her predecessor Mike Freeman enjoyed.

-When pressed by the media about Moriarty's claims, Walz simply responded they were "false."
+When pressed by the media about Moriarty's claims, Walz simply said they were "false."